supermeap123/SplinterTreev4/README.md

 grok tell me a joke

 # Setting a custom system prompt
-/set_system_prompt agent:Claude-3 prompt:"You are {MODEL_ID}, an expert in science communication.
+!set_system_prompt Claude-3 "You are {MODEL_ID}, an expert in science communication.
 You're chatting with {USERNAME} in {SERVER_NAME}'s {CHANNEL_NAME} channel at {TIME} {TZ}."

 # Cloning an agent with a custom system prompt
-/clone_agent agent:Claude-3 new_name:ScienceGPT prompt:"You are {MODEL_ID}, a science expert focused on explaining complex concepts in simple terms.
+!clone_agent Claude-3 ScienceGPT "You are {MODEL_ID}, a science expert focused on explaining complex concepts in simple terms.
 You always use analogies and real-world examples in your explanations."
 ```

 ## 🏗️ Architecture